-However, at the same time, there are other children whose sense of taste is extremely sensitive.
+However, at the same time, there are other children who have severe oral-motor processing problems.
 They may refuse to eat almost everything.
 They may have extreme aversions to textures or flavors.
 There are mom’s who’ve literally had to get feeding tubes for their child in order to keep them alive.

-That was your choice and I’m sure you did what was best for your child and your family.
+That was your choice and I’m sure you did what was best for your child.

-However, it doesn’t give you the right to judge the other mom who uses medication.
+However, it doesn’t give you the right to judge the other mom who chooses to use medication.
 As I said, three-quarters of children with autism also have a co-morbid condition.
 A child with a sleep disorder may need medication to help them sleep.
 A child with ADHD may need medication to help them focus on school.

 There is no one size fits all.
 Even different medications work better or worse for different people with the same condition.